ppy/osu-wiki/news/2026/2026-04-04-new-featured-artist-getter-jaani.md

 ### Getter Jaani - The Game

-[Andrea](https://osu.ppy.sh/users/33599) mapped [*Rockefeller Street*](https://osu.ppy.sh/beatmapsets/33842) in 2011.
+::Andrea::{ user-id=33599 } mapped [*Rockefeller Street*](https://osu.ppy.sh/beatmapsets/33842) in 2011.
 15 years later, he's still actively mapping, so we asked if he'd be willing to do something special for **Getter Jaani**'s Featured Artist announcement.

 And he agreed!
 Play through [this beatmap of *The Game*](https://osu.ppy.sh/beatmapsets/2508930), which was Ranked just a couple weeks ago!